Singhzing-kid1/voxEngine/README.md

 i have used AI on this project, mostly to find information, debug, and occasionally write some code :). feel free to download any of the previous versions for yourself and check it out <3

+## some algorithm rambling to help me think through things(this is very much a hobby project)

 update func()
 check to see if playerPos has changed by at least 3 chunks from last frame OR edit true